-- 1. Atrial fibrillation (AF) is the most common arrhythmia seen in clinical practice and is a potentially life-threatening disease increasing the risk for hospitalization, stroke, and mortality, and worsening the prognosis of patients with cardiovascular risk factors.
+- Atrial fibrillation (AF) is the most common dysrhythmia seen in clinical practice and is a potentially life-threatening condition increasing the risk for hospitalization, stroke, systemic embolic events, and mortality, and worsening the prognosis of patients with cardiovascular risk factors.
 It affects nearly 7 million people in the United States and Europe. - 2.
-Multiple ectopic pacemaker sites or sites of rapid reentry circuits in the atria discharging impulses at rates of 400 or more.
-Atria quiver (fibrillate) rather than contract resulting in an ineffective atrial contraction. - 3.
-May occur acutely (lasting < 48 hours), paroxysmally (intermittent) or chronically (lasting at least 1 month). - 4.
-Produces rapid, small, irregular, wavy deflections not resembling each other called fibrillatory (f) waves - a.
-Large waves are called coarse. - b.
-Small waves are referred to as fine. - c.
+AF usually originates in the left atrium at the pulmonary veins.
+Multiple ectopic pacemaker sites or sites of rapid reentry circuits in the atria discharge impulses at rates of 400 or more.
+Atria quiver (fibrillate) rather than contract. - 3.
+Classified according to its duration: paroxysmal, persistent, or permanent.
+The risk for thromboembolism appears to be consistent among these categories. - 4.
+Produces rapid, small, irregular, wavy deflections not resembling each other called fibrillatory (f) waves - Large waves are called coarse. - Small waves are referred to as fine. - c.
 Sometimes they are so small they appear to be an almost flat baseline. - d.
 The fibrillation waves affect the whole baseline none is normal. - e.
 Flutter waves may be mixed with fibrillatory waves (fib-flutter). - 5.
 The AV node is bombarded and cannot handle (is refractory to) all the impulses from the atria.
 AV conduction is random and ventricular response is slower than atrial firing and is highly irregular.

-- 1. Normal people temporary (paroxysmal); lasts hours to days associated w/ stress or excessive ingestion of alcohol or caffeine

-- 2. Cardiac causes/conditions
+- Normal people temporary (paroxysmal); lasts hours to days associated w/ stress or excessive ingestion of alcohol or caffeine - 2.
+Cardiac causes/conditions

 - a.
 Valvular disease: mitral valve stenosis, mitral regurgitation, rheumatic heart disease

 - b.
 Left ventricular hypertrophy

 - c.
 Pericarditis; cardiomyopathy; myocarditis

 - d.
 Coronary artery disease; Myocardial infarction; Heart failure

 - e.
 Sick sinus syndrome

 - f.
 Post-cardiac surgery

 - g.
 HTN, congenital heart disease

-- 3. Non-cardiac causes
+Non-cardiac causes

 - a.
 Drugs or intoxicants: alcohol ("Holiday heart syndrome"), carbon monoxide

 - b.
 Acute or chronic pulmonary disease

 - c.
 Hyperthyroidism

 - d.
 Pneumonia; pulmonary embolism

 - e.
 Surgery: Common after heart surgery

 - f.
 Increased age; male gender

 - g.
 Electrolyte imbalance; hypokalemia

 - h.
 Electrocution

 - i.
 Other pulmonary diseases such as COPD (Cottrell & Mack, 2008)

 - 4. AF can cause pulmonary emboli or a stroke